 12th Fenix Research Infrastructure webinar: EBRAINS services deployed on ICEI services: NMC front-end

-This webinar will present the remote access services for neuromorphic computing using the EBRAINS infrastructure, including the job queue and compute quota services and the associated web app and Python client.
+This webinar presents the remote access services for neuromorphic computing using the EBRAINS infrastructure, including the job queue and compute quota services and the associated web app and Python client.
 The webinar will show how to use the services from a user perspective, and explain how the services are built and deployed using ICEI OpenStack services.
 The presentation slides are available here.